panjamo/text_highlighter/README.md

 /highlight --regex \b(function|class)\b
 ```

+**Note**: After running the command, use Zed's built-in search (Ctrl+F/Cmd+F) with the same pattern to see visual highlighting.

 ### `/next_highlight`
-Navigate to the next occurrence of any highlighted text.
+Intended to navigate to the next occurrence of highlighted text.
+(Use F3 in Zed's search for now as a workaround)

 ### `/prev_highlight`
-Navigate to the previous occurrence of any highlighted text.
+Intended to navigate to the previous occurrence of highlighted text.
+(Use Shift+F3 in Zed's search for now as a workaround)

 ### `/clear_highlights`
-Remove all text highlights from the current editor.
+Clear all stored highlight patterns from memory.
+(Use Esc in Zed's search to clear highlights as a workaround)

 ## Installation

-> **NOTE**: This extension currently has limited functionality due to Zed API restrictions.
+> **IMPORTANT**: This extension currently has limited functionality due to Zed API restrictions.
+It stores patterns but cannot apply visual highlighting.

 1. Clone or download this extension
 2. Build the extension for WebAssembly target: